huggingface/hub-docs/docs/hub/fastai.md

 ## Exploring fastai in the Hub

 You can find `fastai` models by filtering at the left of the [models page](https://huggingface.co/models?library=fastai&sort=downloads).
-All models on the Hub come up with useful features such as an automatically generated model card, metadata tags that help for discoverability and Inference.

 All models on the Hub come up with the following features:
 1. An automatically generated model card with a brief description and metadata tags that help for discoverability.